 Meadfoot is a small beach on the outskirts of Torquay.
 Comprised of sand and rock bottom with the occasional rock jutting out of the water, surfing here can be a bit sketchy.

-The waves here are never of fantastic quality but the surrounding are beautiful.
+The waves here are never of fantastic quality but the surroundings are beautiful.

 You’ll need to surf Meadfoot Beach from low to mid-tide, the white water begins to hit the sea wall creating a cross chop and reducing wave quality.